 Static stretching is when you hold a stretch in one position for some length of time (30 seconds, a minute, whatever) before releasing.
-It is a good way to improve flexibility in your own time or after a session; however, it is not helpful to do this before training.
+It is a good way to improve flexibility in your own time or after a session.
+However, it is not so helpful to do this before training.

 There are many scientific articles in reputable scientific journals that all demonstrate that dynamic stretching is better than static stretching before beginning to do your training.
 It achieves similar results in terms of loosening your body, and does so with fewer potentially harmful side effects.
 When using static stretches before training, there is a higher chance of receiving an injury during the training, which is of course less than ideal.

 After the training, as part of a cool down, static stretches are great.
 They can really help you avoid some of the post-training pains and aches.
 For doing some general stretching at home, to loosen off after a long day sitting at a desk, or to work on improving your flexibility, static stretches are again very useful.
 They just have no place in a warm up before training.

 Warming up with sword in hand